 Valentine's Day

-The Scarier Side of Love for all of those who are a little bent, broken, and twisted when it comes to love.
-Or maybe you're just a little worried you're going to end up alone with just you, your EMF detector, and a couple hundred cats running around your living room.
-Not to worry.
-We might have a potion for you to make you feel better.
-Because YOU ARE NOT alone.
-There are always spurned, mistreated, or stupid-jealous ghosts nearby.
+This is for anyone who feels a little bent, broken, or twisted when it comes to love.
+Perhaps you’re worried about ending up alone with just you, your EMF detector, and a few hundred cats running around your living room.
+Don’t worry; we might have a remedy to help you feel better.
+Remember, YOU ARE NOT alone.
+There are always spurned, mistreated, or overly jealous ghosts nearby.
+Even if you find yourself alone this Valentine’s Day, there are times when being alone might actually be for the best.
+Don’t believe it?
+Read on to discover a few types of love that are better left… alone.
+And one with a happy ending.

 Celebrating the very wicked side of Valentine's Day for those who have a love/hate relationship with February 14th.